-The revisions toward success that veers away from cascading collapse include exploring the universe for exoplanets with water.
-Such a search is reasonable when taking a viewpoint of usefulness over the next millennium.
-After all, the first exoplanet, discovered by TESS and documented by the Webb telescope (LHS 475 b) in 2123 is forty-one light years from earth.
+The revisions toward success that veer away from cascading collapse include exploring the universe for exoplanets with water.
+Such a search is reasonable when considering usefulness over the next millennium.
+After all, the first exoplanet, discovered by TESS and documented by the Webb telescope (LHS 475 b) in 2123, is forty-one light years from Earth.
 Not exactly a day trip.
-NASA is also hoping to build a second telescope for deployment (2040) with another salve of hope, calling it Habitable Worlds Observatory (HWO).
-The far more practical challenge to science in this early part of the 21st Millennium is understanding the new and rapidly changing domain of the Earth’s Anthropocene water cycle.
-Not as interesting as the wonder offered by the HWO, but a billion times more practical.
+NASA also hopes to build a second telescope for deployment (2040) with another salve of hope, calling it Habitable Worlds Observatory (HWO).
+The far more practical challenge to science in this early part of the 21st Millennium is understanding the new and rapidly changing domain of the Earth’s water cycle.
+It is not as interesting as the wonder the HWO offers, but a billion times more practical.

 Environmental assessments of climate event damage tend to state the post-trauma costs in which the policy is to rebuild with improvements.
 The alternative is to change urban development to offer higher levels of resilience sufficient to survive threats to life support systems over the next century.
-Here too, development policy is driven by market demand for change that rests with the vision and intent of private investors.
-The argument yet to be defeated is that a tight urban development approach will transform life in a way similar to the feudal estates of the clergy and nobility as of the 10th c.
+Development policy is driven by market demand for change that rests with the vision and intent of private investors.
+The argument yet to be defeated is that a tight urban development approach will transform life toward the feudal estate design of the clergy and nobility as of the 10th c.
 (901 to 1000).
-Inside the walls, safety and water, protection, and livelihood.
+Inside the walls, safety and water, protection, and livelihood thrived.

-The second millennium (1001 to 2000), produces the thrusting emergence of the Anthropocene with horrifying displays of nasty little wars to reveal the likelihood of a repeat global performance.
-Here too, the argument is to mitigate damage by spreading the assets thinly or building iron domes to ward off threats and attacks.
+The second millennium (1001 to 2000) produced the thrust prosperity of the Anthropocene.
+With nasty wars and the likelihood of a repeat implementation, the argument is to mitigate damage.
+The design impact is contradictory — spread assets thinly and iron domes to ward off aerial attacks.
 Both are strongly in play as policy.

 Timeline: Earth’s Development Timeline

-World history is documented with an increased understanding of events (here) and the threads of common human behavior each exhibit.
+World history is documented with increased knowledge, if not understanding, of events (here) and the threads of common human behavior each event exhibits.
 Part of that knowledge includes curiosity about the universe.
-Today it is known to be filled with the light of billions of galaxies that teach about time and, more recently, how planetary systems are built.
+Today, it is known to be filled with the light of billions of galaxies that teach about time and, more recently, how planetary systems are built.
 For example, just before midnight on Jan.
 12, 2023, a green comet sped by the Earth (C/2022 E3) for the first time in 50,000 years.
 Homo sapiens were dancing with Neanderthals at its last appearance.
 Today, the movement and location of objects in the universe is an exquisitely sophisticated computational power of space science.
 Earth science is far more difficult.
 Here is one example.